Beli Prenatals are HSA/FSA eligible!

 11 Ways To Increase Sperm Count Naturally

 Another thing to keep in mind—sperm are produced every day, but it still takes two to three months for any lifestyle change to have an affect.
-In other words, this is less of a sprint and more of a marathon, so get started with these tips for boosting male fertility.
+In other words, this is less of a sprint and more of a marathon, so get started with these tips for supporting male fertility.

 1. Take Beli Vitality for Men

-One of the leading causes of men's fertility issues is nutritional deficiencies .Just like women, men’s bodies need different vitamins to help ensure optimal health for a greater chance of conception.
-Beli’s proprietary Vitality blend provides men with bioavailable forms of nutrients you need for reproductive and sperm health to help increase sperm count and quality.
+Just like women, men’s bodies need different vitamins to help ensure optimal preconception health.
+Beli’s proprietary formula provides men with bioavailable forms of nutrients you need for reproductive and sperm health to support sperm development and quality.
 And it’s as simple as swapping out your regular multivitamin.

 2. Get More Sleep—But Not Too Much